 The purpose of the "aquatic" environment is to protect, restore, and manage the unique characteristics and resources of the marine areas waterward of the ordinary high-water mark.

-- 2. Areas Proposed for Designation.

-- a.
-District S-13 Marine Waters of the State.
+1. District S-13 Marine Waters of the State

-- 3. Designation Criteria.

-The "aquatic" environment designation is assigned to marine waters below the ordinary high-water mark and the underlying lands.
+The "aquatic" environment designation is assigned to marine waters below the ordinary highwater mark and the underlying lands.